davidmcclure/literary-interior/writing/stanford/ws.md

 ![](images/and-or.png)

-Or any of the other high-frequency stopwords that show irregular patterns -- I, you, of, me, to, will, we, what, do, etc?
+Or for that matter, what's happening with any of the other high-frequency stopwords that show irregular patterns -- "I," "you," "of," "me," "to," "will," "we," "what," "do," etc?
 Each of these feels like a loose thread that might be tugged at, one little strand in a larger matrix of energies that clearly act on narratives in very powerful and fundamental ways, but in ways that fly below the conscious experience of writing or reading.
 But, the full shape of this, and how it all fits together -- are questions for another time.

 ## 3